So how does it all work

 One of the best engines to exploit this was the 60s GT40 when they enlarged the cubic capacity they reduced the valve size, this gave the car more torque but still revved to its max which was much less than a Ferrari V12 revving to 12,000rpm but little torque, as a driver i would rather have torque in a 24 hour race, a winner every time in my book.

-So to design your engine you only need to develop one cylinder, say 300cc reving to 11,500rpm once you have developed it to its max then you can add on cylinders depending on what overall cubic capacity you want, 4 cylinders = 1200cc 8 cylinders = 2,4000cc and 12 cylinders = 3,600cc and all will rev to 11,500rpm.
+So to design your engine you only need to develop one cylinder, say 300cc reving to 11,500rpm once you have developed it to its max BHP then you can add on cylinders depending on what overall cubic capacity you want, 4 cylinders = 1200cc 8 cylinders = 2,4000cc and 12 cylinders = 3,600cc and all will rev to 11,500rpm.

 top